guidance-guarantee-programme/pension_guidance/content/shop_around.en.md

 * how much you have in your pot
 * the age you plan to retire
 * the postcode of where you’ll live when you retire
-* the type of annuity you want, eg one that only pays income for a fixed term
+* the type of annuity you want, e.g. one that only pays income for a fixed term

 You’ll need to answer questions about your health and lifestyle.